The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

 Each participating student must have a valid email address.
 Limit one (1) student per email address.
 Each student may be listed/participate in one classroom tournament only.
 Teachers may conduct as many classroom tournaments as they have separate classes.
 No automated entry devices and/or programs permitted.
 Sponsor is not responsible for lost, late, illegible, stolen, incomplete, invalid, unintelligible, misdirected, technically corrupted or garbled entries, which will be disqualified, or for entry or submission problems of any kind whether mechanical, human or electronic.
 Proof of submission of any item will not be deemed to be proof of receipt by Sponsor.

 Teacher: Each student is only eligible if they first participate in their Teacher’s classroom tournament.
-Teacher must be a NAF Academy of Finance teacher at the high school attended by his or her students, must be a legal resident of a U.S. State, the District of Columbia, Puerto Rico or a U.S. territory, and must agree to facilitate the school tournament and winning student.
+Teacher must be a NAF Academy of Finance teacher at the high school attended by his or her students, must be a legal resident of a U.S. State, the District of Columbia, Puerto Rico or a U.S. territory, must submit all required documentation, including but not limited to the Affidavit, Release and Teacher Agreement documents and must agree to facilitate the school tournament and winning student.
 A Teacher cannot provide answers or guidance for any question given to students during any round of tournament play.
 A Teacher can conduct more than one classroom tournament, but no single student can participate in multiple classroom tournaments.
 By participating as a Teacher, he or she agrees to all the terms and conditions set forth in these Official Rules.
 Teachers are not competing in the tournament and are not eligible for any prize.

 2. Start/End Dates: The School Tournament Round begins at 12:01 a.m.
-ET on Friday, April 1, 2016, and the School Tournament Round ends at 6:00 p.m.
-ET on Friday, April 15, 2016.
+ET on Thursday, March 16, 2017, and the School Tournament Round ends at 6:00 p.m.
+ET on Friday, March 31, 2017.
 Classroom tournaments must be completed during the School Tournament Round.
 The computer clock of Sponsor’s webmaster is the official timekeeping device of the Competition.
 The first round of the Final Tournament with the 16 School Tournament Round winners will take place between 12:01a.m.
-ET on Monday, April 25, 2016 and 6:00 p.m.
-ET on Friday, April 29, 2016.
+ET on Wednesday, April 5, 2017 and 6:00 p.m.
+ET on Friday, April 14, 2017.
 Any student who does not participate in their Final Tournament Round 1 game will be disqualified.
 Winners from Round 1 match-ups will automatically move on to the Final Tournament Round 2.
 The second round of the Final Tournament will take place between 12:01 a.m.
-ET on Monday, May 2, 2016 and 6:00 p.m.
-ET on Thursday, May 5, 2016 and will be held virtually.
-The Final Four students who won their Round 2 match-ups in the will continue their game play for the Final Tournament Rounds 3 and 4 at the NAF Next Conference taking place on Monday, July 18, 2016 in Orlando, FL.
+ET on Monday, April 17, 2017 and 6:00 p.m.
+ET on Tuesday, April 25, 2017 and will be held virtually.
+The Final Four students who won their Round 2 match-ups in the will continue their game play for the Final Tournament Rounds 3 and 4 at the NAF Next conference taking place on Tuesday, July 11, 2017 in Dallas, Texas.

 3. Eligibility: Only legal residents of the United States attending a high school with a NAF Academy of Finance program (the “Eligible Jurisdiction”), who are at least fourteen (14) years of age and have not yet reached twenty (20) years of age as of 12:00 a.m.
-ET on March 25, 2016, who are enrolled full-time as a student at a high school within the Eligible Jurisdiction, and whose teachers/administrators have received a notification email and are one of the first 16 teachers to submit the RSVP form, are eligible to participate.
+ET on March 16, 2017, who are enrolled full-time as a student at a high school within the Eligible Jurisdiction, and whose teachers/administrators have received a notification email and are one of the first 16 teachers to submit the RSVP form, and who have complied with all other requirements in these Rules are eligible to participate.
 Void outside of the Eligible Jurisdiction, and void where prohibited, taxed or restricted by law.
-Employees, officers and directors of Sponsor, NAF and their parent companies, subsidiaries, affiliates, partners, dealers, interactive and promotion agencies (including, without limitation, Krobe Interactive, LLC), (“Competition Entities”) and their immediate families (parents, children, siblings, spouse) or members of the same household (whether related or not) of such individuals or entities are not eligible to enter.
+Employees, officers and directors of Sponsor, NAF and their parent companies, subsidiaries, affiliates, partners, dealers, interactive and promotion agencies (including, without limitation, the Association of International Certified Professional Accountants, Krobe Interactive, LLC), (“Competition Entities”) and their immediate families (parents, children, siblings, spouse) or members of the same household (whether related or not) of such individuals or entities are not eligible to enter.
 You are not authorized to enter the Competition if you are not a legal resident of one of the 50 states, the District of Columbia, Puerto Rico or a U.S. territory.
 All relevant federal, state and local laws and regulations apply.
 All students under the age of 18 and any student from Alabama, Nebraska, or Puerto Rico MUST obtain their parent or legal guardian’s written consent to be eligible to participate and be eligible to win a prize in this Competition.

 a) Accounting Fact Space – these spaces are all about accounting skills and fundamentals.
 Expect to answer True/False, multiple choice, fill-in-the-blank questions and word problems.
 Each question will either increase or decrease your balance, so answer wisely.